AprilSweettooth/aprilsweettooth.github.io/resource.md

 ## Resources

-- PartII physicists pretend to be a Mathmos:
+- PartII physicist pretends to be a Mathmo:
     - Electrodynamics taught in a more fundamental way by [Dr.Adhikari]({{ site.url }}/public/assets/notes/electro.pdf)
     - Statistical field theory by [Dr.ChristopherThomas]({{ site.url }}/public/assets/notes/sft.pdf), good for TP1 and thermostatistcs course
     - Symmetries, Fields and Particles by [Dr.MatthewWingate]({{ site.url }}/public/assets/notes/sfp.pdf) needs some maths intuitions